 I probably use olive oil every single day.

-It’s also a great substitute for making scrambled eggs or omelets.
-Imparts a unique flavor and health benefits.
+Olive oil also a great substitute for butter when making scrambled eggs or omelets.
+It imparts a unique flavor and health benefits.

 About Flavor Your Life